danthegoodman1/raftd/README.md

 Multi-group Raft as a daemon - build anything in any language on top of high performance multi-group Raft just by making a handful of HTTP endpoints.

-It manages all the complicated parts of raft like durable log management, log compaction, snapshotting and recovery, and
+It manages all the complicated parts of raft like durable log management, log compaction, snapshotting and recovery.

 <!-- TOC -->
 * [raftd](#raftd)